$5195 Land/Air Package from DFW

-Depart NYC area airport or Dallas / Ft.
-Worth on an overnight flight to Italy.
+Depart Dallas / Ft.
+Worth or Albuquerque on an overnight flight to Italy.
 Dinner and breakfast are served on the plane.
-Add-on rates are available from Albuquerque and most major cities.
+Add-on rates are available from most major cities.
 To qualify for the group rate used for pricing at least ten passengers must travel from the same airport.

 Welcome to Italy!
 Upon arrival, we are greeted by our English speaking tour manager who will be with the group during our entire stay in Italy.
 We board the private deluxe motor coach for a drive to Florence.
 Dinner and overnight in Florence.